AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >[!NOTE]
 >
->This **[!UICONTROL Discover]** workspaces is not relevant for collaborations with advertising platforms.
+>This **[!UICONTROL Discover]** workspace is not relevant for collaborations with advertising platforms.
 Currently, Amazon Marketing Cloud is the only available advertising platform in Real-Time CDP Collaboration.
 For more information about the [!DNL AMC] **[!UICONTROL Discover]** workspace, read the [Amazon Marketing Cloud](/help/guide/collaborate/advertising-platforms/amc.md) guide.

 ## Compare audiences {#compare-audiences}